Trayce Thompson Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 3.02 team ERA ranks third across all league pitching staffs.
+- The Cubs have the fifth-ranked team ERA among all league pitching staffs (3.18).

-- Cubs pitchers combine to allow the second-fewest home runs in baseball (12 total, 0.7 per game).
+- Cubs pitchers combine to give up 15 home runs (0.8 per game), the sixth-fewest in baseball.

+- Smyly makes the start for the Cubs, his fourth of the season.
+He is 1-1 with a 4.70 ERA and 13 strikeouts in 15 1/3 innings pitched.

+- The left-hander's last appearance was on Sunday against the Los Angeles Dodgers, when he threw 5 2/3 innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.